← Back to projects

 Investigators already knew how to judge fraud from genuine: that judgement was trapped in their heads.
 The product had intelligence no one else had, and nowhere for that expertise to go.

 Usage data backed this up: engagement was flat.
 Users came in, searched, left.
 No state, no progress, no reason to return.
-If the product could capture that investigator judgement — fraud, genuine, suspicious — it would do three things at once: track real usage, feed the ML model, and let investigators skip work they'd already done.
+If the product could capture that investigator judgement — fraud, genuine, suspicious — it would do three things at once: track real usage, feed the machine learning model, and let investigators skip work they'd already done.

 Design Decisions